-For money purchase schemes this means that no contributions can be made by the member or anyone else, including the member's employer.
+For money purchase schemes this means no contributions can be made by the member or anyone else, including their employer.
 There are exceptions for National Insurance rebates, minimum contracting out contributions and some compensation payments.
-In addition certain contributions to life assurance policies providing death benefits if they were established pre April 2006 do not count as contributions.
+Certain contributions to life assurance policies providing death benefits (if they were established pre April 2006) don’t count as contributions either.

-For defined benefit schemes the test to see if relevant benefit accrual has occurred is not performed until:
+For defined benefit schemes, the test to see if relevant benefit accrual has occurred isn’t performed until:

 - the member crystallises benefits from the arrangement; or

 - a permitted transfer is made to a money purchase arrangement.